QCD Equation of State at very high temperature: computational strategy, simulations and data analysis: Free-energy density in lattice perturbation theory

 \subsection{Infinite volume limit of fermionic contributions}

-We extrapolate to the thermodynamic limit the tree-level fermionic free-energy density $f^{F(0)}$, Eq.~\eqref{eq:fF0}, and the one-loop order mass counterterm, Eq.~\eqref{eq:dfdam0}, by increasing the system size in the spatial directions from $L/a=96$ up to $L/a=288$ at fixed $L_0/a$.
-The convergence to the infinite volume limit is very fast because, at asymptotically high temperatures, fermions develop a thermal mass $M_{\rm gap}\sim \pi T$ and finite volume effects are exponentially suppressed as $e^{-M_{\rm gap}L}$~\cite{Giusti:2012yj}.
+We have extrapolated to the thermodynamic limit the tree-level fermionic free-energy density $f^{F(0)}$, Eq.~\eqref{eq:fF0}, and the one-loop order mass counterterm, Eq.~\eqref{eq:dfdam0}, by increasing $L/a$ from $96$ to $288$ at fixed $L_0/a$.
+The convergence to the infinite volume limit is very fast because, at asymptotically high temperatures, fermions develop a thermal mass $M_{\rm th}\sim \pi T$ and finite volume effects are exponentially suppressed as $e^{-M_{\rm th}L}$~\cite{Giusti:2012yj}.
 At the largest volume, finite size effects are well below the permille level, and in practice the results can be considered as the values in the thermodynamic limit.

 The fermionic contributions at one-loop order have power-like finite size effects in $1/L$ because of integrable singularities related to virtual gluons in the loops.
 For example, in the fermionic coefficient $f^{F(1,\Nf)}$ of Eq.~\eqref{eq:fF1Nf}, we have the integral